jjfishtank/Electronic-Circuit-Calculator/README.md

 Thanks to Eigen for Matrices and Linear algebra

-Thanks to drifter1 for their excellent project and writeup https://github.com/drifter1/circuitsim
+Thanks to drifter1 for their excellent project and writeup: https://github.com/drifter1/circuitsim